frzyc/genshin-optimizer/README.md

 Run `yarn` to install dependencies.

+Run `yarn run reload-dm` to fetch the datamine for Genshin Impact and Star Rail.

 ## Development server

 Run `nx serve {frontend | sr-frontend}` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.